 How to amend a tax return

 However, taxpayers do not need to file an amendment for every mistake.
 For example, the IRS can usually fix simple math errors, such as transposing numbers on Form W-2 wages when completing the return.
-An amendment isn’t required if the taxpayer agrees with the IRS’s correction.
+A tax amendment isn’t required if the taxpayer agrees with the IRS’s correction.

 If a taxpayer does need to amend a tax return, the taxpayer must file Form 1040X and include documents to back up the changes on the amendment.
 These could include forms, schedules, statements, receipts or worksheets.